federal-energy-regulatory-commission

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 24-1304 FirstEnergy Service Company v.
-Federal Energy Regulatory Commission, et al. Sixth Circuit 2025-06-24 Denied Amici (2) administrative-law federal-energy-regulatory-commission preemption state-law-mandate transmission-organization utility-regulation Whether a federal agency acts arbitrarily or capriciously in determining a post-settlement change of law, and whether federal law applies to utility t…
+Federal Energy Regulatory Commission, et al. Sixth Circuit 2025-06-24 Denied Amici (2) administrative-law federal-energy-regulatory-commission preemption state-law-mandate transmission-organization utility-regulation 1.
+Whether a federal agency does not act arbitrarily or capriciously in determining that a postsettlement change of law concerning one alleged compone…

 22-1246 Edison Electric Institute, et al. v.
-Federal Energy Regulatory Commission, et al. District of Columbia 2023-06-28 GVR Amici (1)Relisted (2) administrative-law chevron-deference energy-regulation federal-energy-regulatory-commission megawatts power-generation power-production-capacity qualifying-facility solar-energy-project statutory-interpretation Whether 'power production capacity' refers to a facility's maximum net output to the grid at any one time, or whether that term instead refers to the …
+Federal Energy Regulatory Commission, et al. District of Columbia 2023-06-28 GVR Amici (1)Relisted (2) administrative-law chevron-deference energy-regulation federal-energy-regulatory-commission megawatts power-generation power-production-capacity qualifying-facility solar-energy-project statutory-interpretation 1.
+Whether "power production capacity" refers to a facility's maximum net output to the grid at any one time, or whether that term instead refers to t…

 22-601 Peter Lake, Chairman, Public Utility Commission of Texas, et al. v.
-NextEra Energy Capital Holdings, Incorporated, et al. Fifth Circuit 2022-12-30 Denied CVSGAmici (2)Relisted (3) commerce-clause federal-energy-regulatory-commission incumbent-utilities police-power public-utilities state-regulation transmission-lines utility-regulation Whether States may exercise their core police power to regulate public utilities by recognizing a preference for allowing incumbent utility companies …
+NextEra Energy Capital Holdings, Incorporated, et al. Fifth Circuit 2022-12-30 Denied CVSGAmici (2)Relisted (3) commerce-clause federal-energy-regulatory-commission incumbent-utilities police-power public-utilities state-regulation transmission-lines utility-regulation Whether, consistent with the Commerce Clause, States may exercise their core police power to regulate public utilities by recognizing a preference for…

 22-90 NGL Supply Wholesale, L.L.C. v.
 Federal Energy Regulatory Commission, et al. District of Columbia 2022-07-29 Denied Amici (1) administrative-law agency-deference auer-deference chevron-deference federal-energy-regulatory-commission judicial-review precedent-analysis regulatory-interpretation statutory-interpretation Did the D.C.
-Circuit err in deferring to FERC's interpretation of its own precedent?
+Circuit err in deferring to FERC's "interpretation of its own precedent" in the absence of a reasoned explanation for departing from the …

 21-848 Spire Missouri Inc., et al. v.
-Environmental Defense Fund, et al. District of Columbia 2021-12-07 Denied Amici (1) administrative-law agency-decision energy federal-energy-regulatory-commission judicial-review natural-gas public-interest remand remand-without-vacatur vacatur Whether remand without vacatur is the appropriate remedy where the record indicates that an agency's inadequately reasoned decision could be corrected…
+Environmental Defense Fund, et al. District of Columbia 2021-12-07 Denied Amici (1) administrative-law agency-decision energy federal-energy-regulatory-commission judicial-review natural-gas public-interest remand remand-without-vacatur vacatur The Spire STL Pipeline is a critical source of natural gas for the St. Louis region.
+The pipeline—which became operational in 2019—was constructed to …

 19-502 Richard Baatz, et al. v.
 Columbia Gas Transmission, LLC Sixth Circuit 2019-10-18 Denied certificate-of-public-convenience due-process eminent-domain federal-energy-regulatory-commission land-use natural-gas-act property-rights regulatory-authority takings Whether the Natural Gas Act requires the holder of a Certificate of Public Convenience and Necessity to obtain by easement, contract, or eminent domai…

 19-42 North Carolina Utilities Commission v.
-Federal Energy Regulatory Commission District of Columbia 2019-07-05 Denied article-iii article-iii-standing federal-agency-orders federal-energy-regulatory-commission natural-gas-act parens-patriae procedural-rights quasi-sovereign-interests standing state-litigant state-standing Whether a state litigant has standing to challenge FERC orders under Massachusetts v.
-EPA when a federal statute provides the state procedural rights …
+Federal Energy Regulatory Commission District of Columbia 2019-07-05 Denied article-iii article-iii-standing federal-agency-orders federal-energy-regulatory-commission natural-gas-act parens-patriae procedural-rights quasi-sovereign-interests standing state-litigant state-standing If a court of appeals finds a State litigant failed to demonstrate injury-in-fact that is traceable to the challenged action and redressable by the co…

 18-333 Old Dominion Electric Cooperative v.
 Federal Energy Regulatory Commission District of Columbia 2018-09-14 Denied Amici (1) administrative-law discretion federal-energy-regulatory-commission ferc-discretion filed-rate-doctrine market-based-rate polar-vortex reliability retroactive-ratemaking Whether the court of appeals erroneously determined that the filed rate doctrine and the rule against retroactive ratemaking leave the Federal Energy …